probabl-ai/skore/README.md

 ### `make build-frontend` doesn't work!

-Please check that the node version is above 20 thanks to the following command: `node -v`
+Please check that your version of node is at least 20 using the following command: `node -v`

 ## Roadmap